bigtreetech/docs/docs/Panda_RGB_Controller.md

 <a id="first-connection"></a>

-When you power up for the first time or restore factory settings, you'll see a blue flowing light, indicating that Panda RGB Controller is not yet bound to the printer.
+When you power on the device for the first time or after a factory reset, a flowing blue light indicates that the Panda RGB Controller is in pairing mode and ready to be bound to your printer.

 ### WiFi Connection Guide